Model locks in Chiefs vs. Broncos picks, score prediction, SGP for NFL Week 11

-Chiefs vs. Broncos: Where to watch NFL Week 11, score prediction, betting odds, promos, SGP picks
+Chiefs vs. Broncos: Where to watch NFL Week 11, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Kansas City Chiefs vs. Denver Broncos in the NFL Week 11 matchup on CBS and Paramount+